thephez/dpp-spec/docs/data-trigger.md

 Since all application data is submitted in the form of documents, data triggers are defined in the context of documents.
 To provide even more granularity, they also incorporate the [document transition action](document.md#document-transition-action) so separate triggers can be created for the CREATE, REPLACE, or DELETE actions.

+When document state transitions are received, DPP checks if there is a trigger associated with the document transition type and action.
+If there is, it then executes the trigger logic.

+**Note:** Successful execution of the trigger logic is necessary for the document to be accepted and applied to the platform state.

 ## Example

 As an example, DPP contains several data triggers for DPNS.
 The preorder document has no extra constraints, but the domain document requires additional validation: